 The LAMBDA pixel detector is designed for high-end X-ray experiments, particularly at synchrotron sources.
 It achieves an extremely high image quality by combining effectively noise-free photon-counting operation with a small pixel size of 55 µm.
 For fast and time-resolved experiments, LAMBDA can be read out at up to 2000 frames per second with no time gap between images.
 But speed and resolution are not the only thing LAMBDA excels at, you can find a more detailed description of our systems features here.
 Upon request we also provide LAMBDA versions that can be operated in vacuum.

 The LAMBDA 60K features an extremely small cross-section allowing it to squeeze into all but the tightest corners.
-It features a single Medipix3 chip allowing gap and seamless noiseless imaging without noise in 256x256 pixels at 2kHz frame rate.
+It features a single Medipix3 chip allowing gap and seamless noiseless imaging in 256x256 pixels at 2kHz frame rate.

 LAMBDA systems with Gallium Arsenide (GaAs) or Cadmium Telluride (CdTe) sensor are available in a special 350K version using a monolithic, gapless sensor mated to 2x3 Medipix3 chips.
 It uses the same housing as the LAMBDA 750K version.